carls0n/MPS/README.md

 * Ability to delete tracks in playlist<br>
 * Turn on notifications.
 * New!
 Albuminfo command to get album info and year<br>
+* New!
+Added an -n flag to showlist to number lines.
+Handy for using delete.
 </h5>